Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Method

 \textbf{Supervised Loss.} For labeled images, as in most methods, a supervised loss is applied for Gen-Student and Pro-Student.
 Given the labeled image $x_l$ and its corresponding label $y_l$, the supervised loss $\mathcal{L}_s$ is written as:

 where $\mathcal{A}^w(\cdot)$ denotes weak data augmentation and $\ell_{ce}$ is the pixel-wise cross-entropy loss function.

 \textbf {Professional Training Module.} The traditional learning approach tends to focus on majority classes and is not able to sufficiently learn minority classes.
 Thus, we propose a pixel selection strategy for producing refined pseudo-labels to improve the performance.
-The loss is calculated using consistent and highly mismatched pseudo-labels from Gen-Teacher to supervise Pro-Student's predictions instead of all the pseudo-labels.
-The minority-class pseudo-labels are approximated with highly mismatched pseudo-labels, based on the observation that minority classes are more likely to be misclassified as other classes.
+The loss is calculated using high-quality and high-mismatch pseudo-labels from Gen-Teacher to supervise Pro-Student's predictions instead of all the pseudo-labels.
+The minority-class pseudo-labels are approximated with high-mismatch pseudo-labels, based on the observation that minority classes are more likely to be misclassified as other classes.

 For an unlabeled image, we obtain the prediction probabilities ${p}_{u}^{Pro} ,\hat{p}_{u}^{Gen} \in [0,1]^{W\times H\times C}$ from Pro-Student and Gen-Teacher and the pseudo-labels $\hat{y}_{u}^{Gen} \in \{0,1\}^{W\times H\times C}$ from Gen-Teacher: